ricohapi/theta-plugin-library/README.md

 # RICOH THETA Plugin Library

-Version: 4.0.0
+Version: 4.0.1

+> [!NOTE]
-Plugin Library 4.0.0 supports Android X. Please use 3.3.0 if you want to use old Android support libraries.
+> Plugin Library 4.0.0 and later supports AndroidX.
+Please use 3.3.0 if you want to use old Android support libraries.

 > [!NOTE]
 > If you have any questions or encounter any issues, please visit [Discussions](https://github.com/ricohapi/awesome-theta/discussions?discussions_q=) and create a new discussion thread.